-In the past decade, we’ve witnessed so many changes in the world of technology that had a strong impact in every sphere of life.
+In the past decade, we’ve witnessed so many changes in the world of technology that have had a strong impact in every sphere of life.
 The number of devices owned by the average consumer has exploded.
-Soon, brands and retailers have realized the power of mobile devices and tried to implement a mobile strategy in the customer journey.
+Recently, brands and retailers have realized the power of mobile devices and are trying to implement a mobile strategy in the customer journey.

-Today, we can’t imagine our lives without our smartphones.
-Phone, alarm clock, music player, social media, all our favorite apps - our life in a pocket.
+Today, we can’t imagine our lives without our smartphones - phone, alarm clock, music player, social media, all our favorite apps - our life in our pocket.

 According to Statista, the number of smartphone users is forecast to grow from 2.1 billion in 2016 to around 2.5 billion in 2019, with smartphone penetration rates increasing as well.
 Just over 36 percent of the world’s population is projected to use a smartphone by 2018, up from about 10 percent in 2011.